-- That I don’t have a separate car: my RV is small, which I can drive to town when I want to, but I still have to pack it up before I go into town.
+- That I don’t have a separate car: my RV is small, and I can drive to town when I want to, but I still have to pack it up before I go into town.
 The Transit is too weak to tow a vehicle, I will probably upgrade my RV to be able to tow a separate vehicle.

 - Need a couch: I would like an RV where two people comfortably can watch TV together.
 My current RV doesn’t have a couch.
-My next will have one!
+My next one will have one!

 I cannot think of anything else now.
 Life is pretty good, especially when you already know this lifestyle pretty well.